alexupm95/Evaluating_the_Impact_of_a_Load_Admittance_Approximation_in_TSC-OPF/README.md

 To run the code and change the input parameters, use the file "main.jl"

-The code stores Input Data in DataFrames.
-Some of the Output Data is also stored in DataFrames.

 To install the required Julia packages, run:

 ```julia